 “Fools have no interest in understanding; they only want to air their own opinions.”
 (Proverbs 18:2, NLT) I think that the key word is “only.”
 It’s perfectly fine to have an opinion on something.
 But a fool fortifies themself with opinion and will rarely even cotton to hearing another.
-It’s like this – they love chocolate, and everyone who doesn’t is an ignorant fool.
-They are a one-way street that goes nowhere.
+It’s like this – they love chocolate and everyone who doesn’t love chocolate as much as they do is an ignorant fool.
+They are a one-way street going nowhere.

 “Intelligent people are always ready to learn.
 Their ears are open for knowledge.”
 (Proverbs 18:15, NLT) Have an attitude of humility – be willing to be wrong.
 Or at the very least be willing to bend.
 Notice that the Proverb says knowledge and not a rumor, hearsay, gossip, self-confirming opinion, or speculation.
 How often have people fought over ghosts of ideas; wisps of words without substance?
 Be ready to learn and have open ears that can discern folly from fact.
 Who knows?
 The one piece of information you need may come from an unexpected and previously unlistened to source.